Top 10 Greatest Chinese Singers

 1. Teresa Teng 邓丽君

-“The Moon Represents My Heart”, Teresa Teng represents an era of popular songs.
-On May 8, 1995, 42-year-old Teresa Teng passed away; an era of Chinese pop songs came to an end along after her death.
-In the “After Teresa Era ” We’ve seen lots of great stars, but no longer found another Teresa Teng.
+“The Moon Represents My Heart” is her classic work.
+Teresa Teng represents an era of pop songs.
+On May 8, 1995, 42-year-old Teresa Teng passed away; an era of Chinese pop songs came to an end along with her death.
+In the “After Teresa Era ” We’ve seen lots of great stars, but no second Teresa Teng anymore.

 2. Sam Hui 许冠杰

 Cantonese pop music in the strict sense rose with the theme songs of 1974 TV series “Lovers Destiny” and the movie “Games Gamblers Play”.
-The two songs established the position of Cantonpop, and made Cantonese song become one main three song forms along with Mandarin and English songs.
+The two songs established the position of Cantonpop, and made Cantonese song become one of the three main song forms along with Mandarin and English songs.
 And Sam is a representative of Cantonese pop singers at that time.

 3. Cui Jian 崔健